learn-co-curriculum/dsc-implementing-statistics-with-functions-lab/README.md

 Using the python skills you have learned so far, create a function `get_mean()` to perform the following tasks:
 * Input a list of numbers (like the height list we have above)
-* calculate the sum of numbers and length of the list
+* Calculate the sum of numbers and length of the list
 * Calculate mean from above, round off to 2 decimals and return it.